High-precision automated setting of arbitrary magnitude and phase of Mach-Zehnder interferometers for scalable optical computing: Control strategy

 \subsection{Transparent photodetectors}

 In order to implement the proposed control strategy, light sensors need to be placed along each optical path, including the internal arms of the MZI.
-Absorbing photodetectors, like germanium photodiodes, are not suitable since they introduce a significant propagation loss.
+Absorbing photodetectors, like germanium photodiodes, are not suitable since they are characterized by a significant insertion loss.
 Minimally-invasive sensors are therefore needed.
-They must have high linearity and low dark current, since these two metrics directly influence the accuracy of the measured PRs.
-For these reasons, transparent photodiodes have been chosen \cite{chen_2009_cavity,perino_2022_high}.
+One possibility is to use detectors based on surface-state absorption (SSA), which is one of the natural causes of propagation losses in silicon waveguides \cite{baehr_2008_photodetection,grillot_2006_propagation}.
+Several examples of devices are found in the literature, including photodiodes \cite{chen_2009_cavity}, photoresistors \cite{perino_2022_high} and contactless integrated photonic probes (CLIPP) \cite{morichetti_2014_non,grimaldi_2022_non}.
+To avoid a complex calibration when computing the PR values and to make this calculation independent of the total on-chip optical power, the employed sensors should have a linear relation between light intensity and generated current.
+Photoresistors and CLIPPs generally show a sublinear response \cite{perino_2022_high,morichetti_2014_non}, therefore $p-i-n$ photodiodes have been chosen, enabling a calibration-free control strategy.

-Fig. \ref{fig:fig3}a shows the schematic of the sensor and its dimensions.
-When light travels through the reverse-biased $p-i-n$ junction, the electron-hole pairs naturally generated by surface-state absorption (SSA) \cite{baehr_2008_photodetection} are separated by the electric field in the device and collected at the contacts, producing a current that is proportional to the optical power in the waveguide.
+Figure \ref{fig:fig3}a shows the schematic of the sensor and its dimensions.
+When light travels through the reverse-biased $p-i-n$ junction, the electron-hole pairs naturally generated by surface-state absorption are separated by the electric field in the device and collected at the contacts, producing a current that is proportional to the optical power in the waveguide.
 Since the waveguide core is not doped and the electrical contacts are placed sufficiently far away from it, the sensor does not introduce any additional insertion loss.
 It can thus be placed without penalties in any point of the photonic circuit where light monitoring is required, even in the internal arms of MZIs.
-Fig. \ref{fig:fig3}b shows the measured responsivity curve of several transparent photodetectors in the same chip, highlighting a good linearity from \SI{0}{\dbm} down to \SI{-40}{\dbm} and a uniform responsivity of about \SI{18}{\nano\ampere/\milli\watt} for a \SI{65}{\micro\meter}-long sensor.
+Figure \ref{fig:fig3}b shows the measured responsivity curve of several transparent photodetectors in the same chip, highlighting a good linearity from \SI{0}{\dbm} down to \SI{-40}{\dbm} and a uniform responsivity of about \SI{18}{\nano\ampere/\milli\watt} for a \SI{65}{\micro\meter}-long sensor.
 The detectors dark current is around \SI{30}{\pico\ampere}, which is measured and subtracted from each readout to compute the correct PR value even in case of weak optical signals.